audrey617/My-Notes/ML/CS7641 Mid-term Prep.md

 Apart from this predefined kernels, what conditions determine which functions can be considered as Kernels?
 This is given by Mercer’s theorem. <br/>
 First condition is rather trivial i.e. the Kernel function must be symmetric. <br/>
 in a finite input space, if the Kernel matrix (also known as Gram matrix) is positive semi-definite then, the matrix element i.e. the function K can be a kernel function<br/>

+**1.6 Kernel Methods & SVMs Summary**<br/>
+Margin: for generalization, find linear separator maximizing the margin.
+Finding the maximum margin with quadratic programming.
+Support vectors were the data points that were necessary for defining the maximum margin separator<br/>
+Kernel trick: K(X,Y) needs domain knowledge.
+Kernels have to satisfy Mercer Condition tho it's still okay to use in practice<br/><br/>

+**1.7 Boosting And Overfitting**<br/>

 ### 2. Support Vector Machines (SVMs) from StatQuest<br/>
 **Bias**: the inability for a machine learning method to capture the true relationship is called bias. <br/>